emurillojr/Pong-Game/README.md

-# Tennis-game

-Program a ball and paddle project. <br>
-Tennis game like Atari 'Pong' <br>
+# Pong Game Tennis like Atari game

-Coded in JS using HTML canvas
+JavaScript for HTML5 canvas